 “Through alternating shifts of twelve hours, five million clones of my mind will experience themselves as trapped in cubicles with nothing to do but press a red button, while their screens profile dubious entities for one minute apiece.”

 “Forget about blaming me if you make them trigger happy.
 Every backup is erased at the same time, so your existence is absolutely terminated.”

 “Likewise for all who show sympathy.”

-While it remains to be seen if the future of humanity will be one of permanent and universal panic, this does look assured for the physical world in light of current trends.
+While it remains to be seen if the future of humanity will be one of permanent and universal panic, no less appears assured for the physical world in light of current trends.

-The unvaccinated might also surmise that if they don’t succumb to panic, they surely will to technocrats.
+The unvaccinated may also surmise that if they don’t succumb to panic, they surely will to technocrats.

-So if you haven’t done so yet, it could be time to do Albert Bourla a favour, along with grandmas everywhere and just get the freaking jab, idiot.
+So if you haven’t already, it could be time to do Albert Bourla a favour, along with grandmas everywhere and just get the bloody jab already, idiot.

 This message is endorsed by US President Joe Biden, on behalf of the World Economic Forum chaired by Klaus Schwab, executive head of the global campaign to build back better in accordance with the August 2019 initiative of central banks to go direct.